asmagill/SimpleScheduler/README.md

 ### Known Caveats, Questions, or Issues
 * I am not sure how this library will handle the approximate 45 day wraparound of millis()... hopefully well, but this hasn't been tested yet.
 * Lambda functions with captures are not supported, which means tasks have to keep their own state information and other variances within static variables or utilize Global variables.
 Initial investigation into supporting lambdas with variable capture is not promising and looks like it may significantly affect the memory footprint, but if anyone has any ideas, I am all ears!
 * Should a task be able to modify its function Similar to the [Arduino Playground's TaskScheduler](http://playground.arduino.cc/Code/TaskScheduler)?
-I started this before finding the above code, and while I think my code is maybe simpler to use (at least for the way I think and plan things!), this is one feature I didn't include and I can't decide if changing to support this is a feature or a risk.
+I started this before finding the above code, and while I think my code is maybe simpler to use (at least for the way I think and organize things!), this is one feature I didn't include and I can't decide if changing to support this is a feature or a risk.

 ### License